ginstrom/paladin-novel/manuscript/chapter-15.md

 "We're already committed," Gond replied.
 "The moment I chose to heal instead of hide, the moment I decided to build something instead of just surviving—we were committed.
 The only question is whether we fight on our terms or theirs."

-Grimjaw's laugh was like the rumble of distant thunder.
+Grimjaw's laugh rumbled like distant thunder, his eyes brightening as his weathered face creased into deep lines of anticipation.
+His massive hands rubbed together with barely contained eagerness.
 "Now that's the kind of talk I like to hear!
 My engines have been idle too long."

 "The Iron Covenant stands ready," Thorek added formally.
 "Our weapons, our warriors, our knowledge—all at your disposal."